andrew/node-xbox-controller/Readme.md

 # Node Xbox Controller

-Interface for Wired Xbox 360 game controller into node (wip)
+Interface for Xbox 360 game controller into Node.js

 Lots of low level details about the controller here:
 * http://free60.org/GamePad